+Business mentoring is the widely adopted strategy for building an engaged and productive workforce.
 One of the advantages of mentoring is that it can be adapted to any organization’s culture and resources.
-There are several mentoring program models to choose from when developing a business mentoring program.
-The following are the 5 types of business mentoring models:
+There are several business mentoring programs to choose from when developing a in-house corporate mentoring program.
+While adopting a mentoring program an organization should look at the goals it wants to accomplish and the benefits a particular mentoring program offers.

 1. One-On-One Mentoring